southwick-associates/salicprep/README.md

 # salicprep

-A Southwick internal package for preparing agency data.
-Includes template code and generic functions for producing standardized license data.
-Salicprep extends the [salic package](https://southwick-associates.github.io/salic/) to provide a more generic workflow that isn't necessarily tied to dashboard production.
+A Southwick internal package for preparing agency data; salicprep includes template code and functions for standardizing license data.
+It extends [salic](https://southwick-associates.github.io/salic/) to provide a more generic workflow that isn't tied to dashboard production.

 ## Installation